 As with all curricula, our curriculum is open to development and ever evolving.

 MindPlus classes are located in:

-MindPlus is also used by community run organisations or school clusters, in:
+MindPlus is also implemented by community run organisations or school clusters, in:

-Small Poppies has classes at 4 locations in Auckland and 3 locations in Christchurch
+Small Poppies has classes at 3 locations in Auckland and 3 locations in Christchurch

 Gifted Online has no physical classes, meaning even those students in the most remote areas can access our programmes (subject to internet connection)

 MindPlus has three part referral process which consists of: